Mark Cooper (footballer, born 1968): Forest Green Rovers

-After leaving Notts County, Cooper became manager of Forest Green Rovers; when he joined, on 9 May, they had just reached the 2016 National League play-off final, although caretaker manager Scott Bartlett took charge for the final at Wembley with Cooper in an advisory role.
+After leaving Notts County, Cooper became manager of National League club Forest Green Rovers; when he joined, on 9 May, they had just reached the 2016 National League play-off final, although caretaker manager Scott Bartlett took charge for the final at Wembley with Cooper in an advisory role.
+Despite losing that final to Grimsby Town, Cooper led Forest Green to promotion to the Football League for the first time in the following season, beating Tranmere Rovers in the 2017 play-off final.

-On 23 November 2019 Mark Cooper was accused of provoking Leyton Orient Interim Head Coach Ross Embleton with a comment about the passing of Justin Edinburgh.
+On 23 November 2019 Cooper was accused of provoking Leyton Orient interim head coach Ross Embleton with a comment about the death of Justin Edinburgh.
 Cooper denied the allegations, and the Football Association decided not to investigate the matter further.

 On 11 April 2021, Forest Green Rovers parted company with Cooper after five years at the club during which he oversaw a historic promotion to the Football League.

 Barrow

 On 28 May 2021, Cooper was appointed as manager of Barrow after weeks of speculation, signing a three-year deal with the club.

 On 17 February 2022, Cooper was given an eight-game touchline ban for comments he allegedly made to a female assistant referee which included a reference to gender.

 On 20 March 2022, Cooper left his role as manager by mutual consent the day after a 2–1 Cumbrian Derby defeat to Carlisle United that left his side in 21st position.